Lexus ES: 1999–2001

-The ES 300 received a mild facelift in 1999 for the 2000 model year that consisted of new, clear tail lights and turn signals, a revised front end with a new grill, headlights, and lower bumper with clear fog lights and larger alloy wheels.
+The ES 300 received a mild facelift in 1999 for the 2000 model year that consisted of new, clear tail lights and turn signals, a revised front end with a new grille, headlights, and lower bumper with clear fog lights and larger alloy wheels.
 Inside, the interior received an electrochromatic mirror, more wood trim and slight revisions to the audio system.
 Xenon High-Intensity Discharge headlights with auto-leveling were now optional.
-From 1998 through 2001 (1999 to 2001 model years), a limited "Coach Edition" was offered, and in 1999 for 2000, a "Platinum Edition" package was offered, including power moonroof, unique interior trim, and custom alloy wheels.
+There was also a limited "Coach Edition" offered for the duration of the facelift model; in 1999 (for the 2000 model year), a "Platinum Edition" package was added, including power moonroof, unique interior trim, and custom alloy wheels.